ADeepTech/DevOps-Open-Source-Guide/README.md

-# DevOps-Open-Source-Guide
+# DevOps Guide using Open Source software

-DevOps using open source softwares and tools
+DevOps Guide using open source softwares and tools